ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/01_requirements.md

 1. There are many ways to run, manage, and update Jupyter notebooks.
 Out of the many options, we recommend using Visual Studio Code (VSCode) because it has extensions for running and managing IoT devices as well.
 Install [Visual Studio Code](https://code.visualstudio.com/) if you do not already have it installed.

+    > [!NOTE]
+    > All of the commands in this sample should work as intended on machines running Ubuntu 18.04 and MacOS.
+If you are using a machine running Windows, you can try either of the following solutions:
+    > <br><br>Option 1: Install [Git Bash](https://git-scm.com/downloads).
+When installing the tools below, use the Git Bash terminal.
+When running the Jupyter notebooks, first [switch the terminal setting in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal) so that the Bash terminal is used.
+    > <br><br>Option 2: Turn on the [Windows Subsystem for Linux (WSL) setting](https://code.visualstudio.com/remote-tutorials/wsl/enable-wsl).
+Then, download [Ubuntu 18.04 from the Microsoft store](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-your-linux-distribution-of-choice).
+When installing the tools below, use the Ubuntu terminal.
+When running the Jupyter notebooks, first  [switch the terminal setting in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal) so that the WSL terminal is used.
+    > By running either of the two options, you will be effectively using Ubuntu on your development PC.
+In the proceeding steps, you should install the tools as if you were running an Ubuntu machine.

 2. To run the Jupyter notebooks, you will need to have Python installed.
 If Python has not been installed on your machine, you should [install Python](https://www.python.org/downloads/).
 We recommend that you install Python 3 version 6 or above, as this sample was prepared using Python 3.6.2.
 Installing the latest version of Python should also install the latest version of Pip 3.
 Pip is a package management system used to install and manage software packages written in Python.

    If you are using an Ubuntu machine to run this sample, Python may already be pre-installed.
 You can check if you already have Python installed by running the commands below: